-- Saute andouille sausage until browned (about 5 to 8 minutes).
+- Saute sausage until browned (about 5 to 8 minutes).

 - Transfer sausage to a medium bowl using a slotted spoon, and set aside.

-- Add onion, bell pepper, celery and garlic to the inner pot.
+- Add onion, bell pepper (green or red) celery, and garlic to the inner pot.

-- Add thyme, cayenne, salt, black pepper and stir to coat, about 30 seconds.
+- Add thyme, cayenne, salt, and black pepper and stir to coat for about 30 seconds.

-- Add 1/4 cup of broth to deglaze, scraping up all brown bits from the bottom of the pot.
+- Add ¼ cup of broth to deglaze, scraping up all brown bits from the bottom of the pot.